-As we’ve been settling into our new home in Siem Reap, it’s been great to crack open the cookbooks that have been weighing us down – the ones that we didn’t leave back in Australia on our last visit.
-Having been hankering to get cooking and keen to begin working my way through the books for a while, I’ve wasted no time.
-In the month that we’ve had a kitchen, I’ve cooked from them on all but a few nights – which is a good thing, because our Year of Asian Cookbooks has begun.
+Having been hankering to get cooking for a while, and keen to begin working my way through the books, I’ve wasted no time.
+In the month that we’ve had a kitchen, I’ve cooked from them on all but a few nights — which is a good thing, because our Year of Asian Cookbooks has begun.

 Given that one of our goals is to really get under the skin of the places we travel to — and one way we’ve always done that is through food — and given that as travel and food writers, and myself as a photographer, we’re concentrating primarily on Asia these days, we decided we really wanted to dig a whole lot deeper, and to develop a much more in-depth knowledge of Asian cuisines.